ashokvytla/fire/docs/DeveloperSetup.md

 Please make sure you have Java, Maven and git installed in your development environment.

+## Spark Version

+The current pom.xml uses Spark 1.5 which is part of Cloudera CDH 5.5 distribution.

 ## Checking out the code with Git